FAIR Data Management#

 Role of ISA#

-The core of our Linked metadata system is based on the ISA format (http://isa-tools.org).
-ISA which stands for Investigation, Study and Assay is a metadata framework used to manage a diverse set of experiments from the life, environmental and biomedical sciences.
-The Investigation (the project context), Study (a unit of research) and Assay (analytical measurements) concepts are incorporated and expanded with other standards such as JERM, MIAPPE and MIxS.
+The core of our linked metadata system is based on the ISA format (http://isa-tools.org).
+ISA (Investigation, Study and Assay) is a metadata framework used to describe experiments in the life, environmental and biomedical sciences.
+It consists of three core conepts:

 Ontologies#